wseit/sd-wse-laravel-shibboleth/README.md

 <?php print_r($_SERVER);
 ```

-Mapped values will be synced to the user table upon successful authentication.
+If the config setting `shibboleth.update_users` is set to `true` (the default) then mapped values will be synced to the user table upon successful authentication.
+To disable updated, set `shibboleth.update_users` to `false`.

 ## Authorization